The Translation Editor can be accessed from both the Settings page and from the Admin bar.

-The main functionality of the translation editor is the possibility to translate string by string your entire page.
+The main functionality of the translation editor is the possibility to translate your entire page string by string.

-Simply hover over a string, click the edit button that appears on the left and translate your string in the left translation interface.
+Simply hover over a string, click the pencil icon that appears on the left, and translate your string in the left translation interface.

-Selecting a new language will allow you to navigate your site in that particular language, making it a lot easier to notice untranslated strings.
+Selecting a new language will allow you to preview and navigate your site in that particular language, making it a lot easier to notice untranslated strings.

 Search for a string

-Not all detected string are visible in the page.
-Strings like SEO Title, meta description and sometimes other strings that don’t have a the edit button can be found by simply searching the list of strings.
+Not all detected strings are visible on the page.
+Strings like SEO titles, meta descriptions, and sometimes other strings that don’t have the edit button can be found by simply searching the list of strings.